influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 ### Step 6: Save the alert rule

-Click `Save Rule` in the top right corner and navigate to the Kapacitor Rule page to see your rule.
+Click `Save Rule` in the top right corner and navigate to the A Rule page to see your rule.
 Notice that you can easily enable and disable the rule by toggling the checkbox in the `Enabled` column.

 ![See the alert rule](/img/chronograf/v1.4/g-kap-rule-page-ii.png)